nishlumi/microstudio-library-gameui/reference.md

 #### Note (Position of child elements of `GUIContainer` and `GUIScrollArea`):

-The position of a child element is calculated based on the Bounds of its parent `GUIContainer` or `GUIScrollArea`.
+The position of child elements is calculated based on the Bounds of the parent `GUIContainer` or `GUIScrollArea`.
 The new Bounds() specified for the child element at the time of declaration specifies the relative position from the parent element.

 ---